 Conditions of Employment

-- Obtain and maintain a Reliability level security clearance;
+- Security Screening: Obtain and maintain Reliability Status;

-- May be required to undergo and pass pre-placement and periodic medical checks;
+- Will be required to undergo and pass pre-placement and periodic medical checks;

-- When position is located in an area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependants may be required.
+- When position is located in area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependents may be required.

 - Willingness to wear a Parks Canada uniform and prescribed protective equipment;